 This past summer, there was also an issue with West sharing intensely personal details about the couple's life, and particularly his hesitance to become a father when they were expecting daughter North, at a campaign rally for his failed presidency bid.
 The experience reportedly left Kardashian "furious" and caused a deeper rift in their marriage, according to Elle.

-TODAY reports that the couple are going through marriage counseling as they live in their separate homes, working on their issues before filing for divorce.
+Earlier this year, TODAY reported that the couple was going through marriage counseling as they lived in their separate homes, working on their issues before filing for divorce.
 As a source told the news outlet, "They are working through it ... (and) trying to work through things."

-While the couple might be moving towards a separate future, CNN reports that they remain "amicable" and that they are "fully aligned when it comes to the kids."
+While it sounds like couple is moving towards a separate future, CNN reported in January that they remain "amicable" and that they are "fully aligned when it comes to the kids."
 Keeping the kids happy is, after all, top priority.